Intervue/Data-structures-algorithms-for-interviews/README.md

 - Linked list is generally is used to store large numbers which cannot be stored in an int or is used to store polynomials.
 If numbers are stored in linked list, you will have to apply your own operations (add, subt and so on for that)
 - Use general Data structures like stacks and queues or arrays to sometimes solve the algo.
 - Try connecting the end of the linked list to the front or make a loop to solve an algo.
+- To make games like snakes & ladders, we can use a linked list with a random pointer, next pointer and data.
+Whenever there is a ladder or snake, the random pointer will point there else it will be NULL.

 # General hash functions
 - take mod with number of elements present